astronomer/docs/learn/airflow-opensearch.md

 - The [Astro CLI](https://docs.astronomer.io/astro/cli/get-started).

-This tutorial uses an OpenSearch instance created as a [Docker container](https://hub.docker.com/r/opensearchproject/opensearch).
+This tutorial uses a local OpenSearch instance created as a [Docker container](https://hub.docker.com/r/opensearchproject/opensearch).
 You do not need to install OpenSearch on your machine.

 :::info